naman22a/sih-server/README.md

 ## 🪶 Features covered

 -   📷 Image indentification/classification of medicinal plants using machine learning of more than 170 plants.
--   🪴 Uses and useful properties of medicinal plants
+-   🪴 Uses and medicinal properties of plants

 ## ⚙️ Technologies used